on orders of $85 or more

-More information is included under the topic Early Gill Notables in all our PDF Extended History products.
+Another 27 words(2 lines of text) are included under the topic Early Gill Notables in all our PDF Extended History products.

 Some of the Gill family moved to Ireland, but this topic is not covered in this excerpt.
-Another 84 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 87 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: